 The challenge is aircraft arriving and departing.
 There are protected trees growing into the runway approach and departure surfaces at this airport.
 The solution?
 Rotate the runway.
 However, the rotation places the runway into Lake Superior Bay.
 To accommodate the new runway, a berm is being built and back-filled to support it.
 In the end, the trees stay protected and the pilots have a clear sight path and a new runway to safely land and depart.

 As part of the surveying process, Brian visits the Duluth Sky Harbor Airport, located in Duluth, Minnesota, twice a week to measure eight settlement plates as the team brings up the fill which is supporting the berm.

-Surveying the eight settlement plates can take one to two hours depending on the number of trucks hauling dirt and number of trucks blocking his view, and the number of dirt piles.
+Surveying the eight settlement plates can take one to two hours depending on the number of trucks hauling dirt, the number of trucks blocking his view and the number of dirt piles.

 This was all water when I first came out on the project site.
 I went out on the ice drilling holes to measure the ground underneath the water so they could determine how much fill was needed.

 Watch the video to get an idea of how Brian surveys this project.

 This project is a total street reconstruction.
 The project team replaced the sanitary water main, storm sewer, road, road bedding and all the service lines to the homes.
 Brian completed a topographic survey last year pre-reconstruction and completed as-built surveys and structure surveys during construction.
 As he gave us a guided tour of the project area, we asked him a few more questions:

 Q1.
 What are the challenges you faced while working on this project?